 - 1 cup reduced-sodium chicken or vegetable broth

 - 1 teaspoon salt, more to taste

-- When potatoes are done cooking and fork tender, add brown butter, sour cream, and milk.
-Mash using a potato masher or hand mixer (I like to use a combination of both).
+- When potatoes are fork tender, don’t drain them.
+Add butter, sour cream, and milk.
+Mash using a potato masher.
+For whipped potatoes, use a hand mixer.
 Add more milk as needed to achieve desired consistency.
 Taste and season with salt and pepper, as needed.

-- You can leave them in the slow cooker on warm until ready to serve!
+- Leave the mashed potatoes in the slow cooker on warm until ready to serve.